 In that renewal there is no longer Greek and Jew, circumcised and uncircumcised, barbarian, Scythian, slave and free; but Christ is all and in all!

 Gentile lives matter.
 Barbarian lives matter.
 Slave lives matter.

-My growing conviction is if we do not start with Jesus in these matters of our distinctiveness we will never get to Jesus.
+My growing conviction is, if we do not start with Jesus in these matters of our distinctiveness, we will never get to Jesus.
 Instead, we will allow our distinctiveness to devolve into differences that divide us.
 This is not naive idealism.
 “All men are created equal,” is idealism.
-When Paul says, “Here there is no Gentile or Jew, circumcised or uncircumcised, barbarian, Scythian, slave or free, but Christ is all, and is in all” he is not espousing an ideal.
-He references the blood bought redemption of a diabolically broken race, which can only be found in one place—Jesus Christ.
+When Paul says, “there is no Gentile and Jew, circumcised and uncircumcised, barbarian, Scythian, slave and free; but Christ is all and is in all” (v.
+11 NRSV), he is not espousing an ideal.
+He references the blood-bought redemption of a diabolically broken race, which can only be found in one place—Jesus Christ.

 - Why don’t the followers of Jesus want to begin with theological concerns rather than get drawn first into all of the other divisive and reactionary categories of our time?

 - How does the cross challenge and defeat your idealism?